 Landau Forte Charitable Trust has a clear governance structure in place overseen by a Board of Trustees.
-Each Academy has its own Local Governing Body (see below) with the authority to create additional subcommittees for the discharge of their responsibilities.
+Each Academy has its own Education Advisory Committee (see below) with the authority to create additional subcommittees for the discharge of their responsibilities.

-The membership of the Board of Trustees and Local Governing Bodies is clearly defined in the Trust’s Articles of Association, which are publically available on the Trust’s website.
+The membership of the Board of Trustees and Education Advisory Committee is clearly defined in the Trust’s Articles of Association, which are publically available on the Trust’s website.